jpederson/node-colorvert/readme.md

 ### Convert to ALL Other Colorspaces

 Each of the colorspaces includes a module that converts to all other colorspaces.
+As a bonus, the output will also include the hex code of the inverted color, and will suggest the most readable text color to display over the input color.
 Use it like so:

 ```js
 cvert.cmyk_to_all( 100, 0, 0, 0, function( err, all ){